jannahio/operator/README.md

                     - Babar
                 3) Boot Layer Logs
                     - Boot Layer Operator Deployment Logs
-                        - All logs leading leading up the deployment of the operator Django
+                        - All logs leading up to the deployment of the operator Django application.
                 4) Network Layer Logs
-                    - All logs related to Networking services that suppose the Jannah infrastructure.
+                    - All logs related to Networking services that support the Jannah infrastructure.
                 5) Storage Layer Logs
                     - Log data for all storage components of the Jannah infrastructure.
                 6) Compute Layer Logs